 - 7. Turn on all settings to ensure a successful application sharing setup. - 8.
-Click Apply Changes. - 9.
-Finally, click Save on the side panel. - 2: Enabling Application sharing via the Traffic map side panel
+Click Apply Changes.
+This will close the DPI Configuration window. - 9.
+Finally, click Save to confirm the changes on the side panel.

+2: Enabling Application sharing via the Traffic map side panel